suhasamaresh/FsFrontend/README.md

 ### 🔴 RedStone Oracle

-- Used primarily in FlashSplit for on-demand price feeds to guarantee precise and stable USDC value calculations.
+- Used primarily in FlashSplit for on-demand price feeds to guarantee precise and stable XTZ value calculations.
 - Chosen for gas efficiency and robustness, with plans to extend oracle data to other modules for accurate valuations.

 ### 🟠 GoldSky Subgraphs